Back to Podcast Guides

 • Return practices: calendar commitments, boundaries, experiments, and small visible projects.

-The question is not “Which practice is the best?”
-It is: What combination helps me stay present, honest, supported, and able to act in the life I actually have?
+The question to sit with: What combination helps me stay present, honest, supported, and able to act in the life I actually have?

 Key takeaways

-• The hero’s journey is most useful as a map for honest transition, not a fantasy of dramatic escape.
+• The hero's journey is most useful as a map for honest transition.

 • The call often arrives through discontent, transition, suffering, burnout, restlessness, or the sense that an old identity no longer fits.